diegoabeltran16/Medical-Interpreter-Bot/project-details.md

 - Identify potential opportunities for further enhancements or new features.

 **Final Product**
-- Market-Ready Bot: Fully functional and optimized bot ready for deployment to a production environment.
+- **Market-Ready Bot:** Fully functional and optimized bot ready for deployment to a production environment.
-- Market Launch: The bot is officially launched to the target market, and user adoption is monitored.
+- **Market Launch:** The bot is officially launched to the target market, and user adoption is monitored.
-- Market Validation: Initial analysis of user adoption and feedback to assess market viability and plan for future improvements.
+- **Market Validation:** Initial analysis of user adoption and feedback to assess market viability and plan for future improvements.

-**User Experience and Expansion**
+**User Experience and Expansion Branch**
 **Branch:** feature/cycle-4-user-experience
 **Sub-branches:**
 - feature/user-friendly-interface